Where Water Meets Paper

 Water is essential for the Earth and all living beings, including us.
 It appears in many forms: oceans, rivers, ponds, and even a simple cup of water.
 We also encounter it as rain, snow, and mist, constantly surrounding us.

 In Venice, I imagine that water has an especially intimate and vital presence, perhaps even more so than in other Italian cities.
-Similarly, in Japan, we are surrounded by the vast ocean.
-Additionally, many themes in Japanese Sumi-e artworks are deeply connected to water.
+Similarly, in Japan, we are surrounded by the vast ocean and many themes in Japanese Sumi-e artworks are deeply connected to water.

 For this exhibition, I chose to explore the theme of water by drawing connections between two places profoundly intertwined with it: Venice and Japan.